micaelaneus/strength-as-ccoty/the-chariot-rides-on.md

 3. How and when did I check out?

 When you finish, copy items from these prompts that you’d like to release onto bits of paper for use in The Lion's Remedy Ritual.

+Now that we've reviewed 2023 through the eyes of The Chariot, let's take a closer look at Strength as the archetype for the year ahead.
+We'll take a deep dive into card's symbols and interpretation in the next section before learning how to activate them through ritual and astrology later in the guide.